maryshrives/jungle-rails/README.md

-# Jungle
+# Welcome to the Jungle!

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
-I inherited this codebase and learned a new language, ecosystem, and framework.
+For this project I inherited an existing codebase and learned a new language, ecosystem, and framework.

 ## Features